 Second Grade Curriculum Overview

-Along with the concept of meeting the student’s individual needs, our curriculum pulls resources from many places depending on the student’s needs.
-Here is an overview of materials and resources we use during the year:
+To this end, our curriculum pulls resources from a variety of sources depending on the student’s needs.
+Below is an overview of materials and resources we use during the year:

 Religion